dmulholl/shortcodes/readme.md

 Note that this library requires Python 3.

 ## Usage

 ### Registering Shortcodes

 Every shortcode tag has an associated handler function.
-You can create a new shortcode by registering its handler function using the `@register` decorator:
+You can create a new shortcode by registering its handler using the `@register` decorator:

     import shortcodes